Document List

 • Text Charts

 Use for displaying key statistics, metrics, or highlights in a textual format.
 Ideal for summarizing numbers or KPIs alongside visual charts.
 Text Charts can also be used to provide additional context or explanations for the data being presented since it is supporting markdown notation to enrich it with font changes like bold, italic but also support for tables, images and more.
-A complete manual can be found here .
+For more information, see our documentation about Markdown .
+You can also mix text with expressions from the metrics and calculations to support dynamic content generation.

 • HTML Frames